wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Progress Reports/Grace/ProgressReport3.md

 ## Accomplishments
   * Learned to use a yaml file
   * Became familiar with Jupyter Notebooks
+  * Learned how to save and reload trained models
   * Successfully integrated Mario environment with PPO from Stable-Baselines3

 Import Mario gym environment by installing gym_super_mario_bros.
 Nes_py is used to emulate the environment by imitating controls from a NES joypad, essentially giving the model a range of actions.